PowershellScripts/PowershellScripts.github.io/articles/English/SharePointOnline/Generate SharePoint theme using Theme Generator tool.md

 ```

-# Apply
+# Step 5 Apply
 Once available in your tenant, the theme can be applied.

 ### Apply site theme using PnP

-Set the theme on the website you are connected to
+Set the theme on the website you are connected to.
 ```powershell
 Set-PnPWebTheme -Theme "ArletasTheme"
 ```